Policies & Procedures

 Grade Point Averages (GPA)

 GPAs are calculated on the basis of all transferable courses attempted for which grades are assigned and grade-point values can be determined.
 When a course is repeated, the GPA is computed using both grades and all hours for the course.
-UIUC GPA calculations will include graded courses that are excluded from GPA calculations by other institutions due to their grade replacement or academic forgiveness policies.
+University of Illinois Urbana-Champaign GPA calculations will include graded courses that are excluded from GPA calculations by other institutions due to their grade replacement or academic forgiveness policies.
 Incomplete grades are accepted as defined by the initiating institution.
-Grades in other coursework completed, such as technical courses similar in content and level to courses taught at UIUC, may be used in the evaluation for admission upon request of the college to which a student seeks admission.
+Grades in other coursework completed, such as technical courses similar in content and level to courses taught at University of Illinois Urbana-Champaign, may be used in the evaluation for admission upon request of the college to which a student seeks admission.
 Note that courses taken outside the U.S. won’t be awarded grades if processed through our office, although credit will be awarded if courses are determined to be transferable (see the International Transfer Credit section for more information).

 Since the GPA used to establish admission qualifications is based on all transferable coursework attempted, applicants from institutions that delete grades for coursework failed or repeated may find their opportunities limited for admission.